 Judge also directed the Chris Award winning NFB film, And We Knew How To Dance: Women and WWI.
 Judge is creator/producer and a director of the critically acclaimed television series, Family Secrets and the co-creator and producer/director of Bravo Television series, Heart of a Poet (I & II).

 She has a Master’s Degree in Cinema Studies from New York University and has taught at Ryerson University’s Chang School for Continuing Education, Sheridan College and York University.
-She sits on the Board of Directors of Women in Film and Television – Toronto (WIFT-T), is an elected member of the Board for the Toronto Chapter of DOC (the Documentary Organization of Canada) and is a past programmer for Rendezvous With Madness Film Festival.
+She is a past Board Member of Women in Film and Television – Toronto (2010-2014), is an elected Executive Board Member for the Toronto Chapter of DOC (the Documentary Organization of Canada) and is a past programmer for Rendezvous With Madness Film Festival.